Aeroglyphic/litecoinjs/doc/examples/ADDRESSES.md

 ## Address formatting

 Since litecoinJS is a segwit-first library, it is considered that all non-segwit functions, including non-segwit addresses, are deprecated.
 Be aware that this does not necessarily mean these standards or functions are deprecated on the litecoin network.
+In order to maintain backwards compatability, addresses are P2SH.
+Currently BECH32 is not supported and there are no plans to support native segwit in this library until more mainstream adoption.

 ### Normal network
 | Address        | Type           | Network | Status  |